 Unit 3.
 Functions of two or more variables.
 Graphs, contours, continuity.
+Partial derivatives.
+Linear approximation.
 Tangent planes and normals to surfaces.
-Linear approximation.
 Differentiability, gradient, directional derivative, grad, div and curl.
 Laplacian.
 Taylor's theorem for functions of two or more variables.
 Critical points and their classification.
 Hessian matrix.
 Lagrange multipliers.
 Line integrals, introduction to double integrals and Green's theorem.